Motivic decompositions of families with Tate fibers: smooth and singular cases: Recall and complement on Wildeshaus's motivic intermediate extensions

 \begin{thm} Let $\pi:S^{\prime} \rightarrow S$ be a proper morphism of good stratifications $\FS$ and $\Phi$, satisfying Assumption \ref{asspmgs}.
 Denote by $\rho$ any of the two realization functors $\rho_{\ell}$ or $\rho_B$.
 Then, the restriction of $\rho$ to $\DMATSP$,

-is conservative. \end{thm} \begin{proof} We will adopt the strategy of \cite[Thm.
-4.3]{Wil18}, which adapts to our setting and shows that conservativity of both realizations ($\ell$-adic and Betti) can be deduced if the following properties hold\footnote{These are precisely all of the assumptions which are shown to be sufficient for conservativity in \emph{op. cit.}, Thm.
-2.10, except for one: \emph{strictness} of any morphism in the image of the perverse cohomological realization, with respect to the \emph{weight filtration} of the latter functor.
+is conservative. \end{thm} \begin{proof} We will adopt the strategy of proof \cite[Thm.
+4.3]{Wil18}, which adapts to our setting and shows that conservativity of both realizations ($\ell$-adic and Betti) can be deduced if the following properties hold\footnote{The proof of \emph{loc. cit.} takes as starting point \emph{op. cit.}, Thm.
+2.10, which shows that conservativity follows once we add to these hypotheses an additional one: \emph{strictness} of any morphism in the image of the perverse cohomological realization, with respect to the \emph{weight filtration} of the latter functor.
 Only the $\ell$-adic realization is known to satisfy this last assumption.
-Building on this, Thm.
+Building on this, the proof of Thm.
 4.3 of \emph{loc. cit.} then shows how to obtain conservativity for the Betti realization, too.}: (1) the weight structure on $\DMATSP$ is bounded, (2) its heart $\ATSP$ is semi-primary and pseudo-Abelian, (3) the restriction of $\rho$ to $\ATSP$ maps the radical to zero, and (4) zero is the only object of $\ATSP$ mapped to zero by $\rho$.
-The first two properties have been verified before (Lemma \ref{ws} and Rmk. \ref{diff}.\ref{wholesp}), and property (3) has been seen to hold in the course of the proof of Thm. \ref{real}.
+The first two properties have been verified before (Lemma \ref{ws} and Thm. \ref{artatesp}), and property (3) has been seen to hold in the course of the proof of Thm. \ref{real}.
 With this in our hands, we can imitate step by step the proof of \emph{op. cit.}, Thm.
 4.2 to show that property (4) is also verified and to conclude.
-In fact, to argue as in \emph{loc. cit.} we only need the existence of the intermediate extension functor defined in Cor. \ref{intext}, the fact that objects in $\ATSP$ decompose as direct sums of intermediate extensions (Cor. \ref{cor: decomposition}), and the finite dimensional nature of the objects of the categories $\mbox{AT}_{\mbox{ {wr}}}(\FS_{S_{\phi}} / S_{\phi})$ (proof of Thm. \ref{artatesp}). \end{proof}
+In fact, to argue as in \emph{loc. cit.} we only need the existence of the intermediate extension functor defined in Cor. \ref{intext}, the fact that objects in $\ATSP$ decompose as direct sums of intermediate extensions (Cor. \ref{cor: decomposition}), and the finite dimensional nature of the objects of the categories $\mbox{AT}_{\mbox{ {tr}}}(\FS_{S_{\phi}} / S_{\phi})$ (proof of Thm. \ref{artatesp}). \end{proof}